 Noah “40” Shebib spent his 22nd birthday, in 2005, in the hospital being diagnosed with multiple sclerosis.
 He describes how sensation had changed in his legs: “Hot was cold, cold was hot.”
 At the time he didn’t know anything about MS, except that “it sounded intimidating.”
-And it took him three years and disease-modifying drugs to get back on his feet.
+It took him three years and disease-modifying drugs to get back on his feet.

 These days, he is mostly known as rapper Drake’s producer and collaborator.
-Working together, they’ve brought out the So Far Gone mixtape in 2009, a mix of R&B and rap, and last year’s studio album, Take Care.
+Working together, they’ve brought out the So Far Gone mixtape in 2009, a melange of R&B and rap, and last year’s studio album, Take Care.
 Their work together has been rewarded with a place on the charts, Grammy nominations and other awards.

 Like Drake, Shebib is a former child actor from Toronto.
 In fact, Shebib is the fourth generation of his family in show biz.
 Starting with his great-grandmother, his family has been a part of Canadian theater, radio and film for decades.
 His mother, Tedde Moore was pregnant with him when she played the teacher in 1983’s Christmas Story.
-But show biz isn’t the only thing that runs through the family: Tedde was diagnosed two years after her son, despite having a bout with unexplained MS-like symptoms such as vision loss 15 years prior.
+But showbiz isn’t the only thing that runs through the family: Tedde was diagnosed with MS two years after her son, despite having a bout with unexplained MS-like symptoms such as vision loss 15 years prior.
 She has damage in her optic nerve, but is otherwise doing well, Shebib says.

 “MS has made me a stronger person and motivated me to find success despite it,” he says.
 “MS can’t stop me.”
 He may have initially been scared, but “now I know that I can manage it.”
 Nonetheless, he says he fears losing the fine motor control in his hands.
 “I’ve played the piano since I’ve been three, and it’s a really important part of my life.”